JOJ0/mpc1k-seq/README.md

   --correct-wav-bpm, -p
                         replace BPM in found SEARCHTERM with BPM found in filename
-  --bpm BPM_LIST, -b BPM_LIST
+  --filter BPM_LIST, --bpm BPM_LIST, -b BPM_LIST
+                        historically was used as a space seperated BPM list but actually it is a simple filter: only filenames containing one of the strings in the list, will be processed
-                        space seperated BPM list (actually any string in filename will be searched for) --correct-bpm, -c     set BPM to the same as in filename --hex, -x             show hex values next to decimal and strings --verbose, -v         also show border markers and not yet studied header information
+  --correct-bpm, -c     set BPM to the same as in filename --hex, -x             show hex values next to decimal and strings --verbose, -v         also show border markers and not yet studied header
+                        information
 ```

-## examples
+## simple usage examples

-just show meta information of all seq files in current folder
+just show meta information of all seq files in current directory
 ```
 seq.py .
 ```